johaGL/rough_code/install_use_steinbock.md

 steinbock export csv
 steinbock export fcs
 steinbock export anndata
+mkdir graphs
+steinbock export graphs

 ```
-Error when trying to export as graph (maybe not needed) :
+Error when trying to export as graph:
-steinbock export graphs
-Usage: steinbock export graphs [OPTIONS]
-Try 'steinbock export graphs --help' for help.
-Error: Invalid value for '--graph': Directory 'graphs' does not exist.
+nothing is  saved into `graphs/`, and another empty dir is generated `graphs_export/`

 -------------
 # R part

+see the folder
+`$THESISDIR/spatial_thesis/data_and_analyses/imaging_mass_cytometry/work_treat_r`

 ------------------------------
 # Other useful ressources